Women in peacekeeping

 In all fields of peacekeeping, women peacekeepers have proven that they can perform the same roles, to the same standards and under the same difficult conditions, as their male counterparts.
 It is an operational imperative that we recruit and retain female peacekeepers.

 In 1993, women made up 1% of deployed uniformed personnel.
-In 2012 , out of approximately 125,000 peacekeepers, women constitute 3% of military personnel and 10% of police personnel in UN Peacekeeping missions.
+In 2014 , out of approximately 125,000 peacekeepers, women constitute 3% of military personnel and 10% of police personnel in UN Peacekeeping missions.
 While the UN encourages and advocates for the deployment of women to uniformed functions, the responsibility for deployment of women in the police and military lies with Member States.
 UN Police Division launched 'the Global Effort' to recruit more female police officers into national police services and into UN police operations around the world.
-The goal is to have 20% of female police by 2014.

 Striving towards gender parity amongst UN staff is a priority for the UN Secretary-General.
 At the UN Headquarters in 2012, 48 per cent of staff were women and 52 per cent men, with the most disparity showing at the mid and senior levels.
 In peacekeeping operations and special political missions, the figures are more challenging, with women making up only 29 percent of international and 17 per cent of national staff.